arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## IPFS Inspiration and Future Direction

-While EideticaDB draws inspiration from IPFS (InterPlanetary File System), it currently uses its own implementation patterns:
+While Eidetica draws inspiration from IPFS (InterPlanetary File System), it currently uses its own implementation patterns:

 - IPFS is a content-addressed, distributed storage system where data is identified by cryptographic hashes
-- OrbitDB (which inspired EideticaDB) uses IPFS for backend storage and distribution
+- OrbitDB (which inspired Eidetica) uses IPFS for backend storage and distribution

-EideticaDB's future plans include:
+Eidetica's future plans include:

-- Developing efficient internal APIs for transferring objects between EideticaDB instances
+- Developing efficient internal APIs for transferring objects between Eidetica instances
 - Potential IPFS-compatible addressing for distributed storage
 - More efficient synchronization mechanisms than traditional IPFS

 ## Subtrees: A Core Innovation

-EideticaDB extends the Merkle-CRDT concept with Subtrees, which partition data within each Entry:
+Eidetica extends the Merkle-CRDT concept with Subtrees, which partition data within each Entry:

 - Each subtree is a named, typed data structure within a Tree
 - Subtrees can use different data models and conflict resolution strategies